JustKenjyDev/OfficeDocs-SharePoint/SharePoint/SharePointOnline/tutorial-generate-version-usage-report.md

 ## Generate version usage report for sites or library

-You can generate a report on the current version storage use on a site by running the `New-SPOSiteFileVersionExpirationReportJob` command or on a library by running the `New-SPOListFileVersionBatchDeleteJob` command.
+You can generate a report on the current version storage use on a site by running the `New-SPOSiteFileVersionExpirationReportJob` command or on a library by using the -List parameter.

 In the following example, a job is queued to generate a site-scoped report at the report location, `https://contoso.sharepoint.com/sites/sites1/reports/MyReports/VersionReport.csv`.